Communication Sciences and Disorders and Public Health Certificate

 How to Apply

-- Submit Letter of Intent that describes reasons for pursuing the certificate, relevant background and experiences, and/or professional goals or plans.
+- Submit Letter of Intent to Sarah Warren that describes reasons for pursuing the certificate, relevant background and experiences, and/or professional goals or plans.

 - Individuals not currently affiliated with the University of Memphis must complete the application materials in Slate for the CSD and Public Health Certificate.
 Admission to this certificate program does not imply acceptance into any graduate program at the School of Communication Sciences and Disorders or within the university.

 For additional information contact